techservicesillinois/ticket-assister/CONTRIBUTING.md

 	- Each rule's scope should be single-focused
 	- If it has multiple features, it should be broken up into two rules
-	- A rule may run multiple scripts on different pages, but they should only be bundled in one rule if they are dependent on each other and are tied in one single purpose
+	- A rule may run multiple scripts on different pages, but they should only be bundled in one rule if they are dependent on each other and are tied in one unified purpose

 2. Determine a name for the rule